 So, even if we use public transit and cars driven by others, most of us still own a car – parked in the driveway while we use these other modes.
 What if self-driving cars lowered the cost of a summoned vehicle (due to the lack of a compensated driver) to the point where they became ubiquitous and started to make it silly to own a car oneself?

 At present, the math usually doesn’t support going carless (depending on your driving habits, of course).
 As one anecdote, when I was living in Santa Cruz, I started keeping track of my driving habits to see what might happen if I tried to go carless.
-My motivation was to see whether I could save money by eliminating the car, the fuel, the insurance, and the maintenance.
+My motivation was to see whether I could save money by eliminating the car, the fuel and the insurance (eliminating which, didn’t help a whole lot because I had some of the cheapest car insurance quotes for Michigan).

 For those of you not familiar with that territory, Santa Cruz is almost attached to Silicon Valley – and yet it’s separated by a windy highway through the Santa Cruz Mountains.
 So it’s a tenuous part of the Bay Area, and yet many people don’t consider it part of the Bay Area.
 Point being, it’s almost part of a metro area, but not quite.
 A drive into San Jose – with no traffic (and there’s often traffic) – is an easy half hour or more.